EHMC 2026 Conference Programme

 Dr Marina Veldanova, SKOLKOVO School of Management, Russian Federation - Leveraging theory of change and reflexive monitoring to navigate digital transformation in integrated care (ID 162)

-Dr Gregory Orewa, University of Texas San Antonio, United States - Managing digital work and wellbeing in healthcare: technostress and organisational support in human-centred digital transformation (ID 411)
+Dr Bellis van den Berg, Vilans, Center of Expertise for care and support, the Netherlands - Managing digital work and wellbeing in healthcare: technostress and organisational support in human-centred digital transformation (ID 411)

 Dr Alessandra Pernice, LUISS Guido Carli, Italy